Global Jacquet-Langlands correspondence for division algebras in characteristic p: Introduction

 \section{Introduction}

 We prove the global Jacquet-Langlands correspondence between $GL_n$ over a global field $F$ of characteristic $p$ and $D^\t$ where $D$ is a central division algebra of dimension $n^2$ over $F$.
 A corollary is the multiplicity one and strong multiplicity one theorem for $D^\t$.
+We then answer two questions asked by Laumon, Rapoport and Stuhler.
 The first case of full global Jacquet-Langlands correspondence was proved by Jacquet and Langlands \cite{JL}, for $n=2$.
 This is a monumental work which served as an example for all the other proofs so far.
 By "full" we mean that there is no condition on the representations to transfer.
 Notice that "partial" correspondences, say, for automorphic representations which are cuspidal at two places or so, are very useful, but never imply as a corollary the multiplicity one theorem for inner forms.

 For $n=3$ and $F$ of zero characteristic a full global correspondence was proved by Flath in \cite{Fl2}.
 Then in zero characteristic for $D$ satisfying the additional condition that $D$ is a division algebra at every place where it does not split by Vign\'eras (\cite{Vi}, never published) and later by Harris and Taylor (\cite{HT}, Chap.
 VI).
 The correspondence for every $n$ and without condition on $D$ is proved in zero characteristic in \cite{Ba} and \cite{BR} (the first paper assumes that $D$ splits at all infinite places, and in the second this condition is dropped).
 Only some partial cases of the Jacquet-Langlands correspondences were proved in non zero characteristic, mainly for practical purposes (need to construct a representation doing this or that), for instance in \cite{He2}, Appendix 2, and \cite{LRS}.